Integration of Alternative Messaging Providers

 • Content-Type

-Click on the plus symbol to define the following entries:
+Click the plus icon to define the following entries:

 Accept